|

 --no-abbrev

 termios, etc. calls.
-These structures are very common in
+These structures are very common, so

-calls and so the default behavior displays a reasonable
+the default behavior is to display a reasonable subset of

-subset of structure members.
-Use this option to get all
+their members.
+Use this option to see all members in full

 --strings-in-hex[=option]

-than 32 or greater than 127), or to disambiguate the
+character codes less than 32 or greater than 127), or to

 none Hexadecimal numbers are not used in the output at